 Counseling Ministry Concentration

-Beginning fall semester 2019, TMU will offer the Counseling Ministry Concentration, which is a non-licensure degree designed to provide Christ-centered counseling education for individuals who are called to the practical ministry of Christian counseling.
+TMU offers the Counseling Ministry Concentration, which is a non-licensure degree designed to provide Christ-centered counseling education for individuals who are called to the practical ministry of Christian counseling.
 The degree provides both a theological and a counseling foundation, combining biblical principles with sound psychological theory, counseling skills, and techniques.

 - Church counseling